There’s no easy way to get into this post.

 And that’s because I finally resigned myself to the fact that there are some things I’m not good at, and I shouldn’t force myself to do them and expect things to go well or quickly.
 Like multi-step processes.
-By the way, I’ve researched how to publish a book and it seems like it has a few steps.
+(By the way, I’ve researched how to publish a book and it seems to require a few steps…)

 I made a brief attempt at writing about abortion, too.
 This is actually a topic I could write another whole book on, and at some point, it would be a dream to do so…(or I’ll do it here on my blog, if you’re paying attention and I’m ever good on my word about how much I will eventually write!)
 I already have chapters outlined.
 And for the past several years, I’ve collected so many articles about abortion that I have a pretty self-explanatory label for it in my gmail account.
 Label: abortion-articles.
 The title for that book would be, Unknown Abortions: Reproductive Rights and Epistemic Injustice.
 No, you can’t find it on Amazon; it’s not a book yet, it just sounds like it should be.

 And then I actually did write and publish several posts about feminist friendship.
 But I recently took them down because those preliminary posts just needed a temporary home for work-related stuff and weren’t appropriate for this philifesophy stuff.
 (Kidding!
 I hope to write about it here in the future, too.)